Black Tar Heroin Effects

 The psychological effects of black heroin are the same as other forms of the drug.
-When someone uses black tar heroin, it converts back to morphine in the brain, triggering a sense of euphoria.
-Following the euphoric high, the person using the drug will experience drowsiness or sedation.
-It can cause physical symptoms including flushed skin and dry mouth.
-Using heroin can cause people to feel as if their limbs are heavy, their cognition and thinking are impaired, and they will likely nod off as the euphoria dissipates.
+When someone uses black tar heroin, some heroin is converted to morphine, but not all of it, and it creates a sense of euphoria.
+Following the euphoric high, the person using the drug experiences drowsiness or sedation.
+The drug can cause physical symptoms including flushed skin and dry mouth.
+Using heroin can cause people to feel as if their limbs are heavy, their cognition and thinking are impaired and they will likely nod off as the euphoria dissipates.

 Black tar heroin can be injected or smoked.
-It may be snorted, but this is a relatively uncommon way to intake black heroin.
+It may be snorted but this is a relatively uncommon way to consume black heroin.
 As with other forms of heroin, black tar can be dissolved in water so that it can then be injected.
-Paraphernalia associated with black tar heroin include spoons, syringes, lighters, foil and cotton balls.
-If heroin is inhaled, it’s heated on a piece of foil, and then the fumes are breathed in through something like a straw.
+Paraphernalia associated with black tar heroin includes spoons, syringes, lighters, foil and cotton balls.
+If heroin is inhaled, it’s heated on a piece of foil and then the fumes are breathed in through something like a straw.

 Black tar heroin is produced when the process to purify the drug is shortened.
 Black tar heroin contains more impurities than a product that’s powdered and light-colored in most cases.
 The processing methods that create black tar heroin are very crude, leaving behind these visible impurities.
 Entire steps of the traditional heroin purification process are skipped in the creation of black tar.